neuphonic/neucodec/README.md

 <br>
 *Click the image above to see NeuCodec in Action on Youtube!*

-Created by Neuphonic - building faster, smaller, on-device voice AI A lightweight neural codec that encodes audio at just 0.8 kbps - perfect for researchers and builders who need something that *just works* for training high quality text-to-speech models.
+*Created by Neuphonic - building faster, smaller, on-device voice AI*

+A lightweight neural codec that encodes audio at just 0.8 kbps - perfect for researchers and builders who need something that *just works* for training high quality text-to-speech models.

-⚙️Key Features
+# Key Features

-- 0.8 kbps compression: a speech codec that compresses and reconstructs audio with near-inaudible reconstruction loss but at a low 0.8kbps bitrate
+🔊 0.8 kbps compression: a speech codec that compresses and reconstructs audio with near-inaudible reconstruction loss but at a low 0.8kbps bitrate
-- Upsamples from 16kHz → 24kHz
+🎼 Upsamples from 16kHz → 24kHz
-- Ready for real-world use - train your own SpeechLMs without needing to build your own codec
-- Commercial use permitted - use it in your own tools or products
-- Released with large pre-encoded datasets dataset - we’ve compressed the Emilia Yodas dataset from 1.7TB to 41GB using NeuCodec significantly reducing the compute requirements needed.
+🌍 Ready for real-world use - train your own SpeechLMs without needing to build your own codec 🏢 Commercial use permitted - use it in your own tools or products 📊 Released with large pre-encoded datasets dataset - we’ve compressed the Emilia Yodas dataset from 1.7TB to 41GB using NeuCodec significantly reducing the compute requirements needed.

 # Model Details